Infineon/mtb-example-cyw43907-mqtt-client/README.md

 4. (Optional) Change the suggested **New Application Name**.

-5. The **Application(s) Root Path** defaults to the Eclipse workspace which is usually the desired location for the application.
+5. The **Application(s) Root Path** defaults to the Eclipse workspace, which is usually the desired location for the application.
 If you want to store the application in a different location, you can change the *Application(s) Root Path* value.
 Applications that share libraries should be in the same root path.

 6. Click **Create** to complete the application creation process.

-For more details, see the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.cypress.com/MTBEclipseIDEUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/ide_{version}/docs/mt_ide_user_guide.pdf*).
+For more details, see the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide) (locally available at *{ModusToolbox&trade; software install directory}/docs_{version}/mt_ide_user_guide.pdf*).

 </details>